norcams/docs-enduser/docs/known-issues.rst

 Debian 9
 ''''''''

-IPv6 is broken in an instance started from a snapshot, and this ccan also affect the original instance.
-If the resolver addresses is configured using their ipv6 addresses, even ipv4 is affected.
+IPv6 is broken in an instance started from a snapshot, and this can also affect the original instance.
+If the resolver addresses is configured using their IPv6 addresses, even IPv4 is affected.
 This issue appears regardless of which network is selected for the instance.
 Here is a workaround:

 1. Log in to the instance as the **debian** user